Distance selling pharmacies

 A DSP publishes a leaflet which states ‘Our delivery vans are available within a 25 mile radius.
 We can arrange for delivery by post outside this area, but cold chain products, such as insulin cannot be sent this way’.
 The pharmacy is likely to be found in breach of the conditions, as patients with diabetes requiring insulin who live outside the area would be unable to obtain their prescriptions from the pharmacy.

-On 20th October 2020, NHS regulations were laid to introduce changes to the Terms of Service for contractors, which included changes to consultation rooms and remote consultations.
+On 20th October 2020, NHS regulations were laid to introduce changes to the Terms of Service for pharmacy owners, which included changes to consultation rooms and remote consultations.
 For distance selling pharmacies, this means:

-• can choose to install a consultation room at their pharmacy to allow the provision of Enhanced and Advanced services on the premises, but this is not a requirement of the Terms of Service.
+- can choose to install a consultation room at their pharmacy, but this is not a requirement of the Terms of Service.

 Read more about the consultation rooms and remote consultations Terms of Service

-On 20th October 2020, NHS regulations were laid to introduce changes to the Terms of Service for contractors, which included from 1st January 2021, all pharmacies had to meet the Healthy Living Pharmacy (HLP) requirements which are detailed in the NHS England regulations guidance.
+On 20th October 2020, NHS regulations were laid to introduce changes to the Terms of Service for pharmacy owners, which included from 1st January 2021, all pharmacies had to meet the Healthy Living Pharmacy (HLP) requirements which are detailed in the NHS England regulations guidance.

 The majority of the requirements are the same for ‘bricks and mortar’ pharmacies and DSPs; however, there are a few different requirements and suggested evidence that should be collated.
 For example, DSPs must have a website for patients and the public accessing their services to use, which must have an interactive page that is clearly promoted when they first access the website.
 This page must provide access to a reasonable range of up-to-date materials that promote healthy lifestyles, by addressing a reasonable range of health issues.
 Further information can be found in the NHS England regulations guidance.

-Q. Is a DSP eligible for the Pharmacy Access Scheme?
+Q. Are DSP pharmacies eligible for the Pharmacy Access Scheme?

 No. DSPs (e.g. internet pharmacies) are not included in the scheme; this is because the scheme is intended to protect physical access to bricks and mortar pharmacies.

-Q. Can a DSP provide an Advanced service?
+Q. Can DSP pharmacies provide an Advanced service?

-Q. Can a DSP provide locally commissioned services?
+Q. Can a DSP pharmacy still provide locally commissioned services at the DSP premises from 1st October 2025?

-Q. The local authority has decided not to commission my DSP to provide the locally commissioned smoking cessation service.
+Q. The local authority has decided not to commission my DSP to provide a locally commissioned service.
 Can I challenge this decision?

 The decision of whether to commission or not is one for the local authority.
 If a pharmacy contractor wished to challenge a decision, then they should be encouraged to seek independent legal advice as procurement law is a complex specialist field outside of the remit of Community Pharmacy England.